promworkbench/ExogenousData/readme.md

 ### Conformance Checking over outcomes

-After an investigation (decision miner called and model updated with guards) is completed, the user can view the process model to quantify the quality of the resulting Petri net with Data.
+After an investigation (decision miner called and model updated with guards) is completed, the user quantify the quality of the resulting Petri net with Data.
 To help the understandability, the visualisation of the process model is updated to denote, for a measure, how much the transition played a positive role within quantification.

 To trigger quantification for an outcome, press the button "Measure Model".